 Hire us and you’ll be working with Dey Alexander.
 Dey has worked on digital projects since 1989 when she ran a bulletin board system called Euphoria.
-Her first content project was Philosophy in Cyberspace, initially published on gopher, moved to the web in 1993, and then published in two print editions.
+Her first digital content project was Philosophy in Cyberspace.
+Published on gopher, then on the web in 1993, it was also published in two print editions.

 Starting out as a developer, Dey’s focus soon shifted from making websites to making them work well.
 She eventually led a small user experience design team at Monash University in the early 2000s.